 B. Types of Review

 1. Annual faculty evaluation.
-The purpose of annual faculty evaluations (AFE) is to provide faculty members with an annual evaluation, which includes written feedback concerning the extent to which they have met the departmental criteria and university standards for teaching, service, and scholarly/creative contributions.
+The purpose of annual faculty evaluations (AFE) is to provide faculty members with an annual evaluation, which includes written feedback concerning the extent to which they have met the departmental criteria for teaching, service, and scholarly/creative contributions.
 AFE is based on an annual record of performance.

 2. Reappointment.
-The purpose of collegial review in the reappointment process (R) decisions is to indicate whether or not a faculty member is meeting the departmental criteria and university standards for teaching, service, and scholarly/creative contributions.
+The purpose of collegial review in the reappointment process (R) decisions is to indicate whether or not a faculty member is meeting the departmental criteria for teaching, service, and scholarly/creative contributions.
 Reappointment is based, in significant part, on a cumulative record of performance.

 3. Tenure and promotion.
 The purpose of collegial review in the tenure/promotion (T/P) process is to determine whether or not an individual faculty member merits tenure or promotion.
-Each faculty member presents a dossier describing how he/she has met department criteria and university standards for tenure or promotion.
+Each faculty member presents a dossier describing how he/she has met department criteria for tenure or promotion.
 Tenure and promotion are based, in significant part, on a cumulative record of performance.

 4. Post-tenure review.
 The purpose of post-tenure review (PTR) is to determine the extent to which tenured faculty members have exceeded, met, or not met the department criteria for teaching, service, and scholarly/creative contributions in the five years since the last TPR/PTR action.